JamesManwaring/JamesManwaring.github.io/README.md

-This is my personal website.
+This is the personal website of James Manwaring.